sarthak1095/Gender-Age-Determination-using-PCA/README.md

 ### Project Overview

-This study explores into Gender and Age Determination, utilizing the UTK Faces Dataset.
-This dataset offers precise annotations for age, gender, and ethnicity, extending the scope beyond traditional facial recognition.
-The primary goal is to construct a robust model capable of efficiently analyzing facial attributes to predict an individual's gender and age.
-The UTK Faces Dataset's wealth of diversity in terms of ages, ethnicities, and genders ensures broad learning for demographic precision and a strong importance on fairness.
+This study explores Gender and Age Determination, utilizing the UTK Faces Dataset.
+In this framework, the study explored the effectiveness of PCA for dimensionality reduction and feature extraction.
+The outcome was a multi-output concurrent neural network capable of simultaneously predicting gender and age for test images.
+In conclusion, the study found that dimensionality reduction with PCA retained a significant amount of essential information in the data.
+Gender classification achieved a remarkable accuracy rate, effectively distinguishing between male and female individuals.
+The age regression model exhibited good accuracy with a mean absolute error MAE measure, although challenges remained in estimating ages for very young and old individuals.

 ### Aim
 - To develop models for gender classification and age regression using deep learning techniques on the UTK Faces dataset.